The BAC limit for Nevada DUI law is

 - gender,

-- whether the person has eaten or has an empty stomach,
+- whether you have eaten or have an empty stomach,

-- whether the person is ill or on certain medications,
+- whether you are ill or on certain medications,

 - the type of alcohol consumed

-6. Does having a BAC below .08% mean that the driver is not guilty of DUI?
+6. Does having a BAC below .08% mean that I am not guilty of DUI?

-No. Driving under the influence of alcohol is always a crime no matter what the blood alcohol content is.
-So a person may be convicted of DUI for driving while impaired by alcohol even if their level is lower than .08%.
+No. Driving under the influence of alcohol is always a crime no matter what your blood alcohol content is.
+So you may be convicted of DUI for driving while impaired by alcohol even if your level is lower than .08%.
 These cases often involve people who are not used to drinking or who have a very slight physical frame.

 Example: Addalee is driving home from a charity luncheon at the Venetian, where she had a glass of champagne.
 Addalee never drinks and weighs only 100 pounds, so she gets intoxicated quicker than her friends.
 A Las Vegas Metropolitan Police Department cop notices her car failing to maintain a lane and pulls her over.
 After Addalee fails the field sobriety tests, the cop arrests her and books her at the Clark County Detention Center.
 There the cop administers a breath test, which returns a BAC of only .06%.

 In the above example, Addalee can still be convicted of DUI in Nevada because the champagne compromised her ability to drive safely.
-Driving under the influence is still against the law even with a level of less than .08%.
+Her BAC is irrelevant.4

 7. If I am arrested for DUI, should I take the breath test or blood test?